 Can I query with just an idea?

 No, you must have a complete manuscript BEFORE you query us.
-Please, only query us if you have finished and polished your novel to the point that you feel it is at its absolute best.
+Please, only query us if you have finished and polished your book.

 How long will it take to get a response?

-If we are intrigued, responses will follow within six months; however, we will respond only if interested.
+If we are intrigued, responses will follow within one to three months; however, we will respond only if interested.

 OTHER IMPORTANT STUFF

-Due to the volume of submissions, we cannot accept phone calls, emails (other than the initial query–no duplicate submissions!), faxes, smoke signals, messages in bottles, or other inquiries.
+Due to the volume of submissions, we cannot accept phone calls, emails (other than the initial query), faxes, smoke signals, messages in bottles, or other methods of inquiry.
 We cannot respond to requests for comments or feedback on manuscripts.

 Please do not send queries or manuscripts by mail or fax.